novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 He spoke as if there was no point in entering the Japanese market otherwise.

-Son Jung-ui nodded in agreement with Lee Hyun-woo’s words.
+Son Jung-yi nodded in agreement with Lee Hyun-woo’s words.

 "Exactly.
 That's why we've been focusing on promotions.
 A million users are just a matter of time.
 Now I'm looking beyond that."